Microscopic quasifission dynamics of the ${}^{54}\text{Cr}+{}^{243}\text{Am}$ reaction: THEORETICAL FRAMEWORK

 which can be derived from the time-dependent variational principle.
 The self-consistent single-particle hamiltonian $\hat{h}(t)$ is constructed from the Skyrme energy density functional.
 In this work, we employ the SLy5 Skyrme parametrization~\cite{chabanat1998a}.
 It is crucial to note that the standard Sky3D code~\cite{abhishek2024} does not include the contributions from the squared spin-current tensor density (the so-called $J^2$ terms) that were included in the SLy5 fit.
 As a result, a fully consistent realization of the SLy5 energy density functional requires an explicit implementation of these $J^2$ terms.
 To ensure such consistency, we utilize a modified version of Sky3D in which the $J^2$ terms are explicitly incorporated, as has been successfully applied in previous works~\cite{dai2014a,shi2017,guo2018,guo2018b,sun2022,li2022,wu2022,sun2023,li2024c,huang2024b}.
 The set of coupled nonlinear TDHF equations is solved on a three-dimensional Cartesian coordinate system without any symmetry restrictions.

-Within this coordinate representation, the initial state for the time evolution is constructed from the ground-state wave functions of the projectile and target nuclei, which are obtained via the static Hartree-Fock (HF) method with the same SLy5 functional.
-Nuclear multipole deformations are naturally incorporated into the ground states.
-Table~\ref{tab:deformation} summarizes the calculated deformation parameters based on this full functional.
-These static properties define the initial geometric configurations for the subsequent dynamical simulations.
-For the projectile $^{54}\text{Cr}$, the calculation yields a pronounced prolate shape characterized by $\beta_{20} \approx 0.218$ with vanishing triaxiality.
-This axial symmetry implies that the orientation effects can be effectively captured by considering the two limiting configurations.
-Therefore, we define two distinct orientations for $^{54}\text{Cr}$: the tip orientation with $\theta_{\text{P}} = 0^\circ$, where the projectile's symmetry axis is parallel to the beam, and the side orientation with $\theta_{\text{P}} = 90^\circ$, where the symmetry axis is perpendicular to the beam.Regarding the target $^{243}\text{Am}$, the ground state exhibits a complex deformation pattern.
-As listed in Table~\ref{tab:deformation}, it possesses a large quadrupole deformation of $\beta_{20} \approx 0.282$, augmented by a significant hexadecapole component of $\beta_{40} \approx 0.132$.
-Crucially, the non-vanishing odd-multipole deformations, $\beta_{30}$ and $\beta_{50}$, explicitly break the reflection symmetry and result in a characteristic pear-like shape.
-Consequently, the configuration with $\theta_{\text{T}} = 0^\circ$, corresponding to the blunt end, is physically distinct from that with $\theta_{\text{T}} = 180^\circ$, corresponding to the narrow end.
-To account for this asymmetry, we must sample the target orientation $\theta_{\text{T}}$ over the full range of $0^\circ \le \theta_{\text{T}} \le 180^\circ$.
-Accordingly, nine initial target orientations are selected: $0^\circ, 30^\circ, 45^\circ, 60^\circ, 90^\circ, 120^\circ, 135^\circ, 150^\circ,$ and $180^\circ$.
+Within this coordinate representation, the initial state for the time evolution is constructed from the ground-state wave functions of the projectile and target nuclei, obtained from static Hartree-Fock (HF) calculations with the same SLy5 functional.
+Nuclear multipole deformations are thus naturally incorporated into the initial states.
+Table~\ref{tab:deformation} summarizes the corresponding deformation parameters.
+These static properties determine the initial geometric configurations used in the subsequent TDHF calculations.
+For the projectile ${}^{54}\mathrm{Cr}$, the HF ground state is prolately deformed, with $\beta_{20}\approx0.218$ and negligible triaxiality.
+Its orientation can therefore be specified by a single polar angle $\theta_{\mathrm P}$ between its symmetry axis and the incident direction.
+We consider the two limiting configurations: the tip orientation, $\theta_{\mathrm P}=0^\circ$, where the symmetry axis is parallel to the incident direction, and the side orientation, $\theta_{\mathrm P}=90^\circ$, where it is perpendicular to the incident direction.
+For the target ${}^{243}\mathrm{Am}$, the HF ground state is also axially symmetric, but reflection asymmetric.
+As listed in Table~\ref{tab:deformation}, it exhibits a large quadrupole deformation, $\beta_{20}\approx0.282$, a sizable hexadecapole component, $\beta_{40}\approx0.132$, and nonvanishing odd-multipole deformations $\beta_{30}$ and $\beta_{50}$, which give rise to a pear-like shape.
+Consequently, the configurations with $\theta_{\mathrm T}=0^\circ$ and $180^\circ$ are physically inequivalent, corresponding to the broad and narrow ends of the target facing the projectile, respectively.
+To account for this reflection asymmetry, the target orientation is sampled over the full range $0^\circ\le\theta_{\mathrm T}\le180^\circ$.
+In practice, we consider nine target orientations: $0^\circ$, $30^\circ$, $45^\circ$, $60^\circ$, $90^\circ$, $120^\circ$, $135^\circ$, $150^\circ$, and $180^\circ$.